 I think it’s the greatest feeling when I see a really talented artist create an awesome block print and credit me with inspiring them to try it.
 That’s a pretty amazing thing.

 If you’d like to learn more about teaching a Skillshare class of your own (students, we’re looking at you), we’d love to have you join our next 30-Day Teach Challenge!
-With milestones at every stage, and prizes to keep you on track (a free year of Premium Membership for all participants who complete the membership, and a special prize for one lucky winner), we’ll make sure you have the support you need to create an amazing class.
+With milestones at every stage, and prizes to keep you on track (a free year of Membership for all participants who complete the membership, and a special prize for one lucky winner), we’ll make sure you have the support you need to create an amazing class.
 Sign up to learn more here.